polkadot-fellows/RFCs/text/000x-lowering-deposits-assethub.md

 ## Performance, Ergonomics, and Compatibility

 ### Performance
-The only forseeable impact on performance araise from the state being too bloated from the potential and impacting performance of the chain.
+The primary performance consideration stems from the potential for state bloat due to increased activity from lower deposit requirements.
+It's vital to monitor and manage this to avoid any negative impact on the chain's performance.
+Strategies for mitigating state bloat, including efficient data management and periodic reviews of storage requirements, will be essential.

 ### Ergonomics
 The proposed change aims to enhance the user experience for artists, traders and utilizers of Kusama and Polkadot asset hub.
 Making Polkadot and Kusama more accessible and user-friendly.

 ### Compatibility
 The change does not impact compatibility as `redeposit` function is already implemented.
-### Compatibility
-The change is backwards compatible.

 ## Unresolved Questions
-The unresolved questions are related to having the price of the deposit imitate a function and linking deposit to USD(x) value.
+There remain unresolved questions regarding the implementation of a function-based pricing model for deposits and the feasibility of linking deposits to a USD(x) value.
+These aspects require further exploration and discussion to ascertain their viability and potential impact on the ecosystem.

 ## Future Directions and Related Material
-We suggest lowering the deposit as to the recommended levels and then if seen it's needed continuing the discussion if having the price of the deposit imitate a function or linking deposit to USD(x) value are needed.
+We recommend initially lowering the deposit to the suggested levels.
+Subsequently, based on the outcomes and feedback, we can continue discussions on more complex models such as function-based pricing or currency-linked deposits.

 If accepted, this RFC could pave the way for further discussions and proposals aimed at enhancing the inclusivity and accessibility of the Polkadot ecosystem.